sv-oss/dynalog4j/README.md

 - **Zero-downtime log level changes**: Update log levels without restarting your application
 - **JMX-based**: Uses standard JMX APIs to communicate with Log4j2
 - **Auto-discovery**: Automatically discovers Log4j2 LoggerContexts in the target JVM
+- **Process attachment**: Attach to Java processes by PID with automatic JMX agent initialization
+- **Smart process discovery**: Auto-detect target applications or filter by command patterns
 - **Pluggable backends**: Support for environment variables, files, and DynamoDB
 - **CLI-friendly**: Comprehensive command-line interface with help and configuration options
 - **Container-ready**: Packaged as a slim Docker container for easy deployment